 What is the "System Warning Alert" scam?

-"System Warning Alert" is a technical support scam, claiming that users' devices have been infected with spyware and other viruses.
-This scheme urges users to immediately contact tech support by calling a supposedly toll-free telephone number.
-It must be noted that no webpage can actually detect threats/issues present within a system, hence any that much such claims - are scams.
-Sites running "System Warning Alert" and similar schemes are typically accessed via redirects caused by intrusive advertisements or by PUAs (Potentially Unwanted Applications), already infiltrated into the system.
+"System Warning Alert" is a technical support scam claiming that users' devices have been infected with spyware and other viruses.
+This scheme urges people to immediately contact 'tech support' by calling a supposedly toll-free telephone number.
+Note that no web page can detect threats or issues present within a system - any that much such claims are scams.
+Sites running "System Warning Alert" and similar schemes are typically accessed via redirects caused by intrusive advertisements or Potentially Unwanted Applications (PUAs) already infiltrated into the system.

-When a website promoting the "System Warning Alert" scam is entered, the webpage displays several pop-up windows.
-The top-most pop-up states that the site is requesting users to provide their username and password, due to suspicious activity detected on their IP address - allegedly caused by a dangerous system infection.
+When a website promoting the "System Warning Alert" scam is entered, the web page displays several pop-up windows.
+The top-most pop-up states that the site is requesting users to provide their username and password, due to suspicious activity detected on their IP addresses - allegedly caused by a dangerous system infection.
 It also urges users to call a free technical support number.
-The text presented in the window overlaid by the previously described pop-up - is identical to what is stated in the background page.
-However, the background page also contains a fake anti-virus report in its right corner.
-The deceptive message in both pop-up and background claims that it is a "System Warning Alert".
-The detected issue is specified as "ERROR # 0xC004FC03", users are instructed not to ignore this critical alert and call the provided number immediately.
-The scam proclaims that should this webpage be closed - access to the device will be disabled, in order to prevent further damage to the users' network.
-The "alert" is displayed due to the computer notifying that it has been infected with pornographic spyware and other viruses.
+The text presented in the window overlaid by the previously described pop-up is identical to that stated in the background page, however, the background page also contains a fake anti-virus report in the right corner.
+The deceptive message in both the pop-up and background claims that it is a "System Warning Alert".
+The detected issue is specified as "ERROR # 0xC004FC03" and users are instructed not to ignore this critical alert and call the provided number immediately.
+The scam proclaims that should this web page be closed - access to the device will be disabled in order to prevent further damage to the user's network.
+The "alert" is displayed since the computer is notifying that it has been infected with pornographic spyware and other viruses.
 These nonexistent threats are allegedly already in the process of exfiltrating information, as listed: Facebook and email account log-in credentials, credit card details, photographs and documents stored in the device.
-The scheme again pushes users to call the telephone number, in order to contact "expert engineers", who will walk them through the removal process.
+The scheme again urges users to call the telephone number in order to contact "expert engineers", who will supposedly walk them through the removal process.
 This call must be made within five minutes to avoid data loss and having access to the computer disabled.
-It must be emphasized that all of the information provided by "System Warning Alert" is false.
-Scammers disguised expensive numbers as technical supports, as to trick users into listening to lengthy technobabble - while they unknowingly rack up significant phone bills.
-Additionally, the criminals may attempt to convince users into allowing them access to their systems, which can result in real malware infections and other serious problems.
-Scammers may also request payment for services rendered and/or try to extract personal information (e.g. names, addresses, emails, banking account and/or credit card details, etc.).
+Note that all information provided by "System Warning Alert" is false.
+Scammers disguise expensive telephone numbers as technical support to trick users into listening to lengthy technobabble while they unknowingly rack up significant phone bills.
+Additionally, the criminals might attempt to convince people into allowing them access to their systems, which can result in real malware infections and other serious problems.
+Scammers might also request payment for services rendered and/or try to extract personal information (e.g. names, addresses, emails, banking account and/or credit card details, etc.).
 Therefore, trusting the "System Warning Alert" scam can lead to financial losses, serious privacy issues and identity theft.
-It is expressly advised not to trust any claims made by this or similar scams, and to leave such webpages without delay.
-In some cases, scam websites can prevent users from closing them - then, it is recommended to terminate the browser's process using the Task Manager.
-However, upon reopening the browser again - the previous browsing session must not be restored, as doing so will reopen the deceptive page.
+You are expressly advised not to trust any claims made by this, or similar, scams and to leave these web pages without delay.
+In some cases, scam websites can prevent users from closing them.
+In these cases, terminate the browser process using Task Manager, however, upon reopening the browser, do not restore the previous browsing session, as doing so will reopen the deceptive page.

-PUAs can force-open various sites, not just deceptive/scam ones.
-They can cause undesirable redirects to rogue/untrustworthy, sale-based, compromised and malicious pages.
-However, these apps can have other/additional abilities.
+PUAs can force-open legitimate pages, not just deceptive/scam sites.
+They can cause unwanted redirects to rogue/untrustworthy, sale-based, compromised and malicious pages, however, these apps also have additional capabilities.
 Adware-type PUAs can deliver intrusive ad campaigns.
-Said adverts redirect to similarly harmful webpages and can even execute scripts to stealthily download/install unwanted software.
-Other types of PUAs called browser hijackers can modify browsers in order to promote fake search engines.
-These illegitimate web searchers are typically unable to generate search results, so they redirect to Google, Yahoo, Bing and other legitimate search engines.
-Most PUAs can also track data.
+The resultant ads redirect to similarly harmful web pages and can even execute scripts to stealthily download/install unwanted software.
+Other types of PUAs called browser hijackers can modify browsers to promote fake search engines.
+These rogue web searchers are typically unable to generate unique results, and so they redirect to Google, Yahoo, Bing and other legitimate search engines.
+Most PUAs can track data.
 They can monitor users' browsing habits (browsing and search engine histories) and collect personal information (IP addresses, geolocations and other details).
 This sensitive data is often shared with third parties, seeking to misuse it for profit.
 To summarize, presence of unwanted applications on systems can endanger device and user safety.
-It is highly recommended to eliminate all suspect applications and browser extensions/plug-ins immediately upon detection.
+You are advised to eliminate all suspect applications and browser extensions/plug-ins immediately upon detection.

 |Name||System Warning Alert tech support scam|